 - The Company has a system of prior appraisal for investments, overseen by the Chief Financial Officer and Chief Executive Officer.

 The Board procures legal and professional advice with regard to its activities in its principal countries of operation including any changes in legislation, and monitors updates on any potential future jurisdiction where it may start accepting customers.
 Our Group is exposed to a number of risks that can have a financial, operational and reputational impact.
 A proactive approach to the management of risk is therefore critical to the Group’s success.

-The Board has established a Regulatory and Risk Committee, which forms as a sub-committee to the Audit Committee.
+The Board has established a Compliance and Risk Committee, which forms as a sub-committee to the Audit Committee.
 The committee has been setup for the purpose of demonstrating and providing assurance that Compliance remains at the heart of the business.
-The Committee will meet each quarter and is made up of four members, John Le Poidevin (Chairman) Adam Batty, (Non-Executive Director), Ronen Kannor (Chief Financial Officer) and Darren Sims (Chief Operation Officer).
+The Committee, which meets regularly and at least once each quarter, is made up of four members, John Le Poidevin (Chairman) Adam Batty, (Non-Executive Director), Ronen Kannor (Chief Financial Officer) and Darren Sims (Chief Operating Officer).

 Principle 5.
 Maintain the board as a well-functioning, balanced team led by the chair

-The Board comprises the Non-Executive Chairman, three Executive Directors and two Non-Executive Directors, one of whom also acts as the SID.
+The Board comprises the Non-Executive Chairman, three Executive Directors and two Non-Executive Directors.
 All of the Executive Directors are full-time employees of the Company.
 The Non-Executive Directors devote a minimum of three days per month to Board matters.

 The Board is satisfied that it has an appropriate balance between independence and knowledge of the Company to enable it to discharge its duties and responsibilities effectively.